Share this article

 Do not touch the tummy!

-This is a rooky mistake many wannabe feline friends make and it can instantly undo all your good work.
+This is a rookie mistake many wannabe feline friends make and it can instantly undo all your good work.
 So, you’ve followed the suggestions above, you’ve been allowed to start head scratches, their purr motor has been activated, and you’re both having a great time.
 But then, they throw a curveball at you - they flop onto their side and roll onto their belly.
 Yes, it is magnificent BUT you must resist it!

 When a cat shows you their belly, it is a huge cat compliment.
 They’re displaying the most vulnerable part of themselves to you, showing you they feel comfortable and safe.
 Amazing!
 But many cats are very sensitive and ticklish on their tummies, so to go straight for belly rubs can be interpreted as a betrayal of trust.
 To save your new friendship (and your hand from injury), always resist tummy strokes.